 With either a radiant spiral fitting or a solid hot plate, electric hobs are also suitable for all cookware.
 Radiant spiral hobs have an open element which pans sit atop, whilst solid hot plates have the element encased inside.
-If you have a solid hot plate fitting ensure you purchase flat bottomed pans to maintain even heat distribution.
+We recommend using a flat bottomed pan to ensure even heating and minimise energy waste.

-Similer to a solid hot plate electric hob but with a ceramic surface.
+Similar to a solid hot plate electric hob but with a ceramic surface.
 These hobs also have an electric heating element underneath and, again, all types of cookware are again suitable for this style of hob.
-Take care when lifting pans on and off the plates as the ceramic surface is more delicate and can be damaged more easily.
+Remember to always lift pans off the surface and not slide them to avoid damage.

 Induction hobs consist of a ceramic glass surface and magnetic induction coils underneath.
 These hobs heat only when a magnetisable metal pan is placed upon them.
 The surface itself is not heated but is transferred directly to the cookware, which in turn heats the contents of the pan.
 The best material for these types of hobs is steel or cast iron which are highly magnetisable metals.
-Other materials such as copper or pure aluminium will not work on induction hobs unless they have had a magnetic base added.
+Copper and aluminium pans won’t heat up unless they have a base that’s been bonded.

 Also a more delicate form of hob, care should be taken when placing pans on them to not damage the glass surface.
 The hob functions via halogen bulbs under the glass which give off intense bursts of heat.
 Thick-based pans are required for this form of hob to counteract the high heat that can be let off.
 Steer clear of shiny materials that will reflect the halogen light and potentially cause issues.

 The term for ovens that also work as a whole heating system for the home like AGAs; cookers such as these give off a very high level of heat and again require thicker set pans to combat the hot temperatures.